Beaver Island, Lake Michigan NASA

-“He was really like another guy…just smaller and hairy.
+“He was really like another guy, just smaller and hairy.
 That’s the kind of dog to have on an island like this.
 He would probably be more popular than anyone.
 I’m sure that kind of dog would ride in a plane really well."

 My brother smiled.

-We were a little chilled, but tired in a good way.
+We were a little chilled, but also tired, in a good way.
 We dried, dressed and walked to the King Strang Hotel.
-We made small talk, but we had to converse between the sounds of an air-horn from a ship entering the harbor.
+We made small talk, but we had to yell between the sounds of an air-horn from a ship entering the harbor.
 The air was mild and smelled of lilacs.
 My brother’s room was small, but when I saw the couch, I knew it would be just fine.
 We dumped our things, strolled over to the Shamrock Tavern, and ordered a pitcher of Guinness.

 The mood was warm, with the local folks laughing and singing across the tavern hall.
 The two of us sat and mused on what we might do tomorrow.
 The picher was already half empty.